aravM23/ConnectED/README.md

 Financial Aid Calculator: Calculates various financial components including Expected Family Contribution (EFC), student and parent contributions, and the total financial aid package.
 Tinder Style Scholarship Finder: Utilizes Scrapy to scrape scholarship information from websites and manages data storage and calendar integration for scholarship deadlines.
 Mentor Matching: Matches students with mentors based on shared interests and expertise, utilizing NLP for keyword extraction and linear programming for optimal matching.

-Installation
+## Installation
 To set up the ConnectED application, follow these steps:

-## Steps to set up
 ### Here's how to clone the repository:
 ```
 git clone https://github.com/aravM23/Hackathon1.git